Have you ever wanted a magical editing wand?

 What It Does: Grammarly is a grammar checker and proofreader.

 Price: A limited version is available for free, and Grammarly also offers a number of other free services such as a wordiness checker and tone detection.
-The full-featured premium service costs $29.95 per month, $59.95 per quarter or $139.95 per year.
+The full-featured premium service starts at $11.66 per month, and the business plan starts at $12.50 per member per month.